 Q: How is the beef packaged?

-A: All of our beef is butchered at the USDA inspected butcher, Jamison Packing near Latrobe, PA.
+A: All of our beef is butchered at local USDA inspected butchers.
 All of the beef comes frozen and in vacuum sealed packages, so it will stay fresher longer in your freezer.

 Q: How do I get the beef that I ordered?